Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Introduction

-The second perspective on the TOA energy balance emphasizes the relation to the global-mean surface temperature $T$ in a one-layer energy balance model~\citep{Geoffroy2013}:
+The second perspective on the TOA energy balance emphasizes the relation to the global-mean surface temperature $T$ in a one-layer energy balance model~\citep{Geoffroy2013,Gregory2016}:

 where EEI is the global-mean TOA energy imbalance, $C$ is the heat capacity of the upper ocean, and $\gamma$ is the heat uptake coefficient of the deep ocean.
-On short timescales the deep-ocean heat uptake is relatively small, so we can approximately compare OHC and EEI by differentiation or integration.
-A third perspective on EEI involves the forcing--feedback framework~\citep[e.g.,][]{Sherwood2015}.
-Both forcings and feedbacks correlate with temperature-sensitive proxies, forcings through their cumulative effect on heat content, feedbacks through a temperature-mediated response.
-However, we can only reconstruct their sum using our method.
-Separating forcings and feedbacks requires climate model simulations and is beyond the scope of this study.
+The product $CT$ is the upper-ocean heat content, which we also reconstruct.
+On seasonal timescales, such as for the initial response to volcanic cooling, before the upper ocean has adjusted significantly, the deep-ocean heat uptake $\gamma T$ is relatively small.
+We can then approximately compare OHC and EEI by differentiation or integration.
+On interannual and longer timescales, the assumption of $\gamma T \ll C (dT/dt)$ breaks down~\citep[e.g.,][]{Jeevanjee2025}.